AAUGeodesyGroup/PyGLDA/README.md

 Geodesy Group (see https://aaugeodesy.com/), Department of Sustainability and Planning, Aalborg University, Aalborg 9000, Denmark

 This work is supported by the Danmarks Frie Forskningsfond [10.46540/2035-00247B] through the DANSk-LSM project.
 Additional supports come from and national Natural Science Foundation of China (Grant No. 42274112 and No. 41804016).
+We also acknowledge the support of W3RA model via https://www.dropbox.com/scl/fo/b0hneugr9vao0rqm4oh86/AEPPU-QG6kgh9wTlIBgiwMQ?rlkey=q7ux08mitdghnoac3e4spwaev&e=1&dl=0

 #### Features